bsnes-emu/bsnes/docs/faq.md

 if [Synchronize Audio](interface/higan.md#the-settings-menu)
 and [video synchronization][vsync]
 are enabled, respectively.
-If games are running way too fast, here's some things to check:
+If games are running way too fast, here are some things to check:

   - Make sure "Synchronize Audio" is ticked in
     [the Settings menu](interface/higan.md#the-settings-menu)